fire-wally/ubiquitous-waffle/README.md

 ![Photo of a person roller skating, but their joints have been overlayed with yellow dots and blue skeleton lines.
 A Green dot shows their center of mass as calculated by the app in this repository](https://raw.githubusercontent.com/fire-wally/ubiquitous-waffle/master/center-of-mass(3).png)

+# Live Demo

+There's a hosted version here on Netlify, that may very well be working when you read this: https://dreamy-benz-b3c613.netlify.app/sample.html

 # Requirements

 * User can choose a picture from their PC